 Ice Cream, Vanilla, ½ Cup

 |Fruit & Vegetables|

 Kale, Cooked/Raw, 1 Cup

 |Sardines, Canned, with Bones, 3 oz|

 Don’t Forget Vitamin D for Bone Health

-It is difficult to get enough vitamin D from your diet alone because vitamin D does not occur naturally in many foods.
-Fatty fish (such as salmon tuna, and mackerel).
+Vitamin D rich foods are Fatty fish (such as salmon tuna, and mackerel).
 Beef liver, cheese, mushrooms and egg yolks provide small amounts of Vitamin D. Some breakfast cereals, as well as milk, are often fortified with vitamin D. Drinking one cup of milk gives you about 100 IU of vitamin D.

-Ultimately, a multipronged approach is recommended for prevention of bone loss, including participating in regular weight-bearing and resistance exercise, such as walking or running, and weight lifting, eating a well-rounded, balanced, healthy diet, taking supplements as needed, limiting alcohol intake, and avoiding smoking.
+Ultimately, a multipronged approach is recommended for prevention of bone loss, including participating in regular weight-bearing and resistance exercise, such as walking or running, and weight lifting, eating a well-rounded, balanced, healthy diet, limiting alcohol intake, and avoiding smoking.

 Don’t miss an article!
 Sign up for our newsletter below and we’ll let you know when our next article comes out.